GaryM02/Realm-Python-Library/README.md

 ## Usage

-To use the **Realm-Python-Library** in your Python project, you can clone this repository and import the `realm.py` file into your codebase.
+To use the **Realm-Python-Library** in your Python project, you can clone this repository and import the * from RealmPython directory into your codebase.

+The source code is still in it's beginnings and has not been published as a python package on any package managers.

 ## Contributions